 Aspiration’s Spend & Save™ Account is free and then some: It’ll pay you interest on your checking account balance and you’ll get cash back on your debit card transactions.

-Some debit card purchases — when you’re buying from environmentally friendly retailers — generate 1 percent cash back.
+Some debit card purchases — when you’re buying from environmentally friendly retailers — generate 10% cash back.

 Aspiration can afford to bypass fees and pay interest because, being online-only, it has low overhead costs.
 Lower overhead costs can lead to customer service delays during busy times.